 Friendly Fandoms: With Project Runway, partially due to the presence of Santino Rice on both shows and the fact that the two shows combined may have the most LGBT contestants on television.

 Fountain of Memes: Alyssa Edwards, who continues to be quoted well into Season 6.
-Her drag daughter Laganja tries to invoke this herself, but doesn't realize memes don't work that way.
+Her drag daughter Laganja tries to invoke this herself, and while fans were heavily resistant to her at first she eventually joined her drag mother in being one of the most memorable and quoted queens on the show.

 "Funny Aneurysm" Moment: Manila talking fondly about Sahara in the first episode of All Stars becomes this since Sahara died right around the time the episode aired, while it had been filmed some time before she died.